-Regarding lab analysis, the current study found that the mean score of hemoglobin level was 10.35±1.17 for the study group and 10.31±1.01 for control group with minimum result 8 and maximum result 12 for both groups.
-While Gahangiri et al., (2020) found that the mean score of hemoglobin level was 12.80±1.5 for intervention group and 13.02±1.08 for control group.
-Also, in the current study the mean score of Ferritin level was 58.72±30.52 for study group and 59.57±29.37 for control group with minimum result 7 and maximum result 150 for study group and minimum result 7 and maximum result 130 for control group.
-Also, the mean score of hematocrit level was 33.61±6.69 for study group and 33.06±6.14 for control group with minimum result 20 and maximum result 46 for both groups.
-This result may be due to the lack of iron which causes decrease volume of RBCs (hematocrit level) and therefore decrease hemoglobin level.
+Regarding to lab analysis, the current study found that the mean score of hemoglobin level was 10.35±1.17 for the study group and 10.31±1.01 for the control group with minimum result 8 and maximum result 12 for both groups.
+This finding was congruent with the study done by Gahangiri et al., (2020) who found that the mean score of hemoglobin level was 12.80±1.5 for their intervention group and 13.02±1.08 for their control group.
+Also, in the current study the mean score of ferritin level was 58.72±30.52 for the study group and 59.57±29.37 for the control group with minimum result 7 and maximum result 150 for study group and minimum result 7 and maximum result 130 for control group.
+Also, the mean score of hematocrit level was 33.61±6.69 for the study group and 33.06±6.14 for the control group with minimum result 20 and maximum result 46 for both groups.
+These findings might be due to the lack of iron which causes decrease volume of RBCs (hematocrit level) and therefore decrease hemoglobin level.

-The current results demonstrated that less than half of the study group and nearly one third of the control group were primigravida.
-In contrast, Al-Tell et al., (2010) illustrated that 25.5% of study group and 33.3% of the control group were primigravida.
+The current study results demonstrated that less than half of the study group and nearly one third of the control group were primigravida.
+In contrast, Al-Tell et al., (2010), illustrated that 25.5% of their study group and 33.3% of the control group were primigravida.
 This mean that most of study sample had less experience and are at greater risk of developing iron deficiency anemia.

-Regarding total knowledge of study and control groups, the results of the present study showed that there was no significant differences between both groups preprogram implementation while, a highly significant differences was found between both groups post program implementation and at follow up phase (p<0.001).
-In the same line, Hasneezah et al., (2020) who conducted a study on 162 women in Sepang found that the educational intervention based on Health Belief Model was effective in improving the knowledge score (p=0.009).
+Regarding to total knowledge of the study and control groups, the results of the present study showed that there was no significant differences between both groups pre-program implementation while, a highly significant differences was found between both groups post program implementation and at follow up phase (p<0.001).
+These findings were in the same line with Hasneezah et al., (2020) who conducted a study on 162 women in Sepang and found that the educational intervention based on health belief model was effective in improving the knowledge score (p=0.009).
 Also, Sunuwar et al., (2019) found that change in maternal knowledge score about anemia and iron rich foods was significantly high in the intervention group over control group (p<0.001).
 These results reflected the efficiency of educational intervention based on BASNEF model for improving knowledge about iron deficiency anemia and how to prevent it during pregnancy.

-Additionally, the current study showed a highly statistical significant difference between study and control group related to all items of BASNEF model (Beliefs, Attitude, Subjective norms and Enabling factors) post-program implementation and after three months of follow-up.
-These results agrees with a study conducted in Iran on 88 pregnant women by Hazavehei et al., (2014) and demonstrated that there was statistically significant difference in all items of BASNEF model after intervention and after two months except for enabling factors.
-While Gahangiri et al., (2020) found a statistically significant difference between study and control group after intervention related to attitude and subjective norms only.
+Additionally, the current study showed a highly statistically significant differences between the study and the control group related to all items of BASNEF model (Beliefs, Attitude, Subjective norms and Enabling factors) post-program implementation and after three months of follow-up.
+These results agreed with a study conducted in Iran on 88 pregnant women by Hazaveheiet al., (2014) and demonstrated that there was statistically significant difference in all items of BASNEF model after intervention and after two months except for enabling factors.
+While Gahangiri et al., (2020) found a statistically significant difference between their study and control group after intervention related to attitude and subjective norms only.